In the Garden of Gethsemane, Jesus prayed to God three times to make sure there was no way to save us other than with His death on the cross.

-Seek God for guidance and ask Him for the strength, courage, and wisdom to make any necessary adjustments in your life, so that you may experience God’s best for you.
+Seek God for guidance and ask Him for the strength, courage, and wisdom to make any necessary adjustments in your life, so that you may be able to experience God’s best for you.

-On our own, giving up certain things to make room for greater may seem impossible, but remember with God, all things are possible.
+On our own, giving up certain things and changing some habits to make room for greater may seem impossible, but remember with God, all things are possible.

 “The most important decision about your goals is not what you’re willing to do to achieve them, but what you are willing to give up.”